 This is not United Auto’s first attack on a Florida judge.
 Last month, United Auto’s lawyers also moved to disqualify Miami-Dade County Court Judge Jacqueline Schwartz from sitting on PIP cases.

-Apparently, United Auto is well known among Florida counsel for their insurance attorneys’ aggressive fight against its own policyholders making PIP claims.
-In 2004, Florida’s Office of Insurance Regulation fined the company $75,000 for fighting 96 percent of its policyholders’ claims, because if the carrier really discovered that much fraud, it was negligent in not reporting it to the state.
+Apparently, Florida counsels know United Auto for their insurance attorneys’ aggressive fight against its own policyholders making PIP claims.
+In 2004, Florida’s Office of Insurance Regulation fined the company $75,000 for fighting 96 percent of its policyholders’ claims, because if the carrier discovered that much fraud, it was negligent in not reporting it to the state.

 Ninety-six percent of claims are fraudulent?
 This is beyond incredible.
-United Auto is basically declaring war on its policyholders in an effort to discourage claims.
+United Auto is declaring war on its policyholders to discourage claims.
 United Auto is the leading auto insurance company in Florida.
-Martin Luther King said that the arc of the moral universe is long but it bends toward justice.
-I have to think that this arc will soon bend towards the justice of United Auto losing its market share in Florida.
+Martin Luther King said that the arc of the moral universe is long, but it bends toward justice.
+I have to think this arc will soon bend towards the justice of United Auto losing its market share in Florida.